46bit/46b.it/_posts/2021-03-03-finding-a-new-job-in-tech.md

 Companies do a lot of interview stages.
 I had 20+ videocalls over two weeks.
 Scheduling these was very draining despite even though most companies have worldwide interviewers available at any convenient time.
 In hindsight I wished to have taken time off to find a new job.

-Private sector salaries are much higher than government, yet Civil Service pensions are very valuable.
-Focusing on pensions doesn't work for London's housing market and that pushes a lot of people away.
+Civil Service total compensation _is_ competitive with non-finance private sector.
+But so much of that compensation was as a pension.
+Focusing on pensions doesn't work unless basic salaries are high enough for the housing market.
+That pushes a lot of people away eventually, like me.

+Cloud Foundry is gradually turning into legacy.
+It's going to take decades to disappear, and the number of teams using it is still going up.
+But I'll be done with it within the next year.